Free consultation 402-431-9000

 What Are the Types of Spinal Injuries?

 Spinal cord injuries are relatively uncommon.
 The incidence rate of spine injuries per year in the US is about 54 cases per 1 million people, according to the 2019 Spinal Cord Injury Data Sheet from the National Spinal Cord Injury Statistical Center (NSCSC).
 This equates to around 17,730 new cases each year.
 There are up to 363,000 people living with spinal cord injuries in the US, however.
-The most common causes of spine injuries are car accidents, slip and falls, acts of violence and sports.
-Every spine injury is unique, and all spinal injuries…
+The most common causes of spine injuries are car accidents, slip and falls, acts of violence, and sport injuries.
+Every spine injury is unique, and all spinal…

 Read More